-As a student, I know how it feels to want to improve my study habits and save time.
-Out of curiosity, I asked some anonymous students for their top homework tips.
-Here’s some study advice from students who understand the challenge.
+As a student, you may want to improve your study habits and save time, but where do you start?
+Here are some top homework tips and advice on how to study smarter from students who understand the challenge.

 Pick up the reins of your education